ori-drs/lidar_undistortion/README.md

 - Conversion of range data into regular single channel images, for visualization purposes
 - Pose buffering with interpolation

+## History
+The code in this repo was originally developed and open sourced by the ASL group of ETH Zurich [in this repo](https://github.com/ethz-asl/lidar_undistortion) in 2020.

+Between 2020-2023 members of Oxford Robotics Institute added extra features to support the Hesai lidar and to fix bugs.
+In 2025 ORI ported the code to ROS2 and open sourced this particular repo.

 ## Supported devices
+- Hesai XT32 and QT64
 - Ouster OS1
 - Velodyne VLP-16 (range conversion partially working)